Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 out in hack-a-thons.
 There may even be a lot of code produced this way but all without the support of front door process, tools and reward mechanisms.
 3. **Lots of fire fighting and poor infrastructure** - solving immediate problems is seen as more valuable than preventing future ones since no trust required.
+Trust is built by allowing developers to take decisions and potentially learn from mistakes but code factories don't operate that way.
 4. **Gold plated external ideas and over customization** - big customer asks and legal requirements from outside the organization are especially shiny even if nobody really wants them. <br/><br/>APIs are much looser and configuration much more complex than they should be because detailed analysis doesn't come top down.